bcgov/MOH-HCIM-FHIR/input/pagecontent/search.md

 #### Get Demographics Search with Eligibility

-There is a special operation when the user is requesting a GetDemographics search and also requesting that the Client Registry query an external site for the British Columbia insurance status of a Patient.
-This a different FHIR Operation than GetDemographics.
+This operation returns a Patient and their British Columbia insurance status.

 ### FHIR Structure for Searches